-Flour and fat is then cooked together to form a paste.
-Cooking the flour in fat will coat the starch/flour with the fat and prevent them from lumping together when introduced into a liquid.
+Flour and fat are then cooked together to form a paste.
+Cooking the flour in fat will coat the starch/flour with the fat and prevent them from clumping together when introduced into a liquid.
 In some professional kitchens, roux is prepared prior and used as needed throughout the night.
-For the home cook or smaller restaurants, it is made separate for each recipe.
+For the home cook or smaller restaurants, it is made separately for each recipe.

 The Three Types of Roux

-- White roux – This roux is cooked briefly and should be removed from heat as soon as it develops a bubbly, frothy appearance.
+This roux is cooked briefly and should be removed from the heat as soon as it develops a bubbly, frothy appearance.
 White roux’s are used in white sauces such as a bechamel or in dishes where color is undesirable.

 There is a basic procedure for making roux that is easy to follow and simple to learn.
 Whether you are creating a white, blond, or brown roux, the procedure is the same.